Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 \subsection{Analysis of Input Augmentation Attacks}

-Figure~\ref{fig:copy_5} Top shows the transferability of the five input augmentation attacks under various iterations.
+Fig.~\ref{fig:copy_5} Top shows the transferability of the five input augmentation attacks under various iterations.
 Previous evaluations of input augmentation attacks often conduct unfair comparisons where different attacks may leverage a different number of random input copies~\cite{wang2021admix}.
-Here, in contrast, we compare all attacks under the same number of random input copies.
-We find that, surprisingly, the earliest attack method, DI, always performs the best, and another early one, TI, performs the second best.
+In contrast, our comparisons are under the same number of random input copies.
+We find that, surprisingly, the earliest attack methods, DI and TI, always perform the best.
 However, the latest method, Admix, achieves very low transferability.

 We explain the above new finding by comparing the input diversity caused by different attacks since higher input diversity is commonly believed to yield higher transferability~\cite{xie2019improving,long2022frequency}.
 Specifically, we quantify the input diversity of the five attacks by the change of the logit value of the top-1 model prediction caused by their specific augmentations.
 We calculate the input diversity over 5000 images with 10 repeated runs.
 We get 0.23 for DI, 0.0017 for TI, 0.00039 for SI, 0.000091 for VT, and -0.035 for Admix.
 The highest input diversity of DI explains its highest transferability and the lowest input diversity of Admix explains its lowest transferability.
 In particular, Admix even decreases the original logit value, denoting that it is not a suitable choice for the required label-preserving augmentation.